 One of Irene's favorite quotes comes from Victor Frankl, a Jewish psychiatrist who chronicles his experiences as a concentration camp inmate in his best-selling book, Man's Search for Meaning, in which he describes how he found meaning and a reason for living in the most challenging of circumstances: "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."

-Irene is a certified NLP Practitioner and Alchemical Hypnotherapist, with a B.A. cum laude in Psychology from UCLA and an M.A. in Spiritual Psychology from the University of Santa Monica (USM).
-She is a contributing writer for www.opentohope.com, and www.more.com.
+Irene is a certified NLP Practitioner, Alchemical Hypnotherapist, and Reiki Practitioner, with a B.A. cum laude in Psychology from UCLA and an M.A. in Spiritual Psychology from the University of Santa Monica (USM).
+She is a writer for www.opentohope.com, and www.more.com.

-The proud mother of three adult sons, David, Josh, and Eli, Irene currently resides on the east coast with her husband Charles and their dog Scooter.
+The proud mother of three adult sons, David, Josh, and Eli, Irene currently resides on the east coast with her husband Charles.

 Added by Irene Kendig on February 24, 2009